The importance of choosing materials

-There’s a tradition among some Native American ceramists that I know, which I have always admired.
-These artists consider the selection of materials as the actual starting point of their art making process.
-The location they choose to collect their clay is just as important, as the making of the clay pot, and is in fact a deciding factor in how the final piece turns out.
-Modern artists are fortunate to have most ingredients and materials pre-made and ready-made.
-Paint comes in tubes, canvases are pre-stretched and even primed.
-But we still have choices, and the choices we make right in the beginning are an essential part of the process of making our art.
-Sometimes we just take it for granted, but what we choose pre-determines the end result.
+Modern artists are fortunate to have most ingredients and materials pre-made and easy to purchase.
+Paint comes in tubes, canvases are pre-stretched and even pre-primed.
+Even so, we still have choices, and the choices we make right in the beginning, as I mentioned earlier, are an essential part of the process of making our art.
+Sometimes we just take it for granted, but I believe like my friend, that what we choose in the very beginning as our starting materials, pre-determines the end result.
 Before the first brushstroke is even considered, an emotional “content” is already inherent in the choices we had made.

-Some artists use this emotional content regarding size to their advantage.
-Here is a painting by New York artist Chuck Close, who paints close-up intimate portraits on super large scale formats.
-The jolt between what you expect and what you see adds a dynamic quality to his work.
+Some artists use this emotional content to their advantage.
+For example, here is a painting by New York artist Chuck Close.
+It is a close-up portrait painted on a super large scale.
+The contrast between what we expect (a face is usually the size of our own) and what we see in the painting creates a jolt or unexpected surprise, and adds a dynamic quality to his work.